ruby-oauth/oauth2/README.md

 ### Relative `authorize_url` and `token_url` (Not on site root, Just Works!)

-In above example, the default Authorization URL is `oauth/authorize` and default Access Token URL is `oauth/token`, and, as they are missing a leading `/`, both are relative.
+In the above example, the default Authorization URL is `oauth/authorize` and default Access Token URL is `oauth/token`, and, as they are missing a leading `/`, both are relative.

 ```ruby
 client = OAuth2::Client.new("client_id", "client_secret", site: "https://example.org/nested/directory/on/your/server")